Find out what School Visitor Check-in is and how you can benefit.

 Benefits of School Visitor Check-in

-- Accelerating your check-ins to as fast as 20 seconds!
+- Accelerating school visitor check-ins to as fast as 20 seconds!

 - Giving every school greater access to streamlined NSW Government services.